Execution Contexts and the Call Stack

 - Function context is destroyed.

-is assigned the returned value16
+square4is assigned the returned value16.

 4️⃣ End of Script